Fluffy Blueberry Pancakes

 - Caramel sauce

 This easy pancake recipe is pretty simple and straightforward, but I do have a few pancake-making tips that I’ve learned along the way.
 Here are some recommendations:

 - Don’t over-mix the batter.
 You want to gently fold the wet and dry ingredients together until you have a lumpy, just-moist batter.
-Lumps are good in pancakes, trust me!
+Lumps are good, trust me!
 If you beat the batter until it is perfectly smooth, you’ll have a very dense, flat pancake instead of a light and fluffy one.

 - Don’t press down on the pancake with the back of your flipper.
 This can cause them to flatten and it won’t help them cook any faster.

 - Only flip once.
 Flipping the pancakes back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.